 Hello fellow orchid enthusiast.

-One of the problems with hardy orchid sales is that in many instances only few legal plants are available each year which is why I will offer plants for sale as soon as I my order to the grower is confirmed but do not send out the plants until later when they are dormant.
-This is the same for plants coming to my in that the grower cannot send until they are dormant.
-It is not possible to accurately state when plants will finally become available in any one season.
+One of the problems with hardy orchid sales is that in many instances only a few legal plants are available from those nurseries who grow from seed each year.
+I do not buy in any orchids from dubious sources.
+I offer plants for sale on the web shop immediately I get confirmation of my order with the growers but do not send out plants until they are fully dormant.
+This is the same for me with the growers, I have to wait until plants are dormant before getting delivery.

 Over the years I have built up a show schedule which includes some of the major shows in the country including the London Orchid Show, Harrogate Flower Show and RHS Tatton along with a number of shows organised by individual orchid societies and the Alpine Garden Society.
 The highlight is the Malvern International Orchid Show which is the largest orchid show in the United Kingdom.
 In addition I give talks to organisations around the country.
-Look at the Events page for the 2014 list.
+Look at the Events page for the 2016 list.
+If you want plants taken to a particular event please order at least a week in advance.

 Our range of Hardy Terrestrial Orchids Include:...